hassanrad/CV/README.md

 Another interest is video games/interactive-art, especially the burgeoning experimential VR content coming out for mobile and desktop VR-headsets.

 Slightly different than my other interests, I cannot get enough of hiking in the woods, away from city noise.

-## <a name="Experience">Experience</a>

-**Gulf Supplies & Commercial Services** (February 2013 to May 2016)
-I worked as a Contract Bid Specialist, focused on the Middle East market.
-This involved working on multiple bid efforts simultaneously on tight-deadlines, writing technical proposals, and creating digital marketing material.